slevithan/regex/README.md

 Apart from edge cases, `Regex.partial` just embeds the provided string or other value directly.
 But because it handles the edge cases, partial patterns can safely be interpolated anywhere in a regex without worrying about their meaning being changed by (or making unintended changes in meaning to) the surrounding pattern.

 > As with all interpolation in `Regex.make`, partial patterns are treated as atomic units.
-This is relevant e.g. if followed by a quantifier, if they contain top-level alternation, or if bordered by a character class range or set operator.
+This is relevant e.g. if a partial is followed by a quantifier, if it contains top-level alternation, or if it's bordered by a character class range or set operator.

 If you want to understand the handling of partial patterns more deeply, let's look at some edge cases…